aws-samples/eks-workshop-developers/website/docs/optimizations/java/optimized-jvm.md

 ## Conclusion

-As you can see, we were able to reduce the size of the container image from 380 MB to 257 MB.
-The application startup time improved slightly.
+As you can see, we managed to decrease the size of the container image from 380 MB to 257 MB.
+The application startup time also improved by a small margin.